bogdanlab/big_summer_2017/README.md

 A tag SNP is a representative SNP in a region of the genome with high linkage disequilibrium (the non-random association of alleles at two or more loci).

+# Statistical Concepts

+## Hypothesis testing

+In hypothesis testing, we are interested in finding out whether a statistical model is supported by the data or not.
+Usually, we have a null hypothesis (denoted by H0), and we want to test whether the data support the null hypothesis or not.
+If the data does not support the null hypothesis, then we reject the null hypothesis, and is in favor of the alternative hypothesis (denoted by H1).

+For GWAS, H0 is the hypothesis that the SNP is not causal for the trait, or the SNP has no effect on the trait.

+## Effect size ($\beta$)

+Effect size measures the strength of influence of a variable on the out come.
+In genetics, the variable is the SNP, and the outcome is the trait.

+## Estimated effect size ($\hat{beta}$)

+## Standardization

+For us, standardization means center and scale the data such that after the transformation, the mean of the data is 0 and variance is 1.

 # Suggested books

 Applied Statistical Genetics with R: For Population-based Association Studies